Community Supported Agriculture

 Vacation Credit

-days in advance and we will give you credit for up to two boxes during
+least a week in advance and we will give you credit for up to

 What it means to you: